andrew henderson menu

 After ten years, you can become a Latvian citizen.

-The issue though is that, unlike the other options discussed on this list, there is a requirement to live in Latvia to get the second citizenship.
+The issue, though, is that, unlike the other options discussed on this list, there is a requirement to live in Latvia.

-As such, there are bound to be tax consequences, and given that Latvia has a 9% corporate tax rate, and a 24% personal income tax rate, it’s not exactly the best option out there.
-It might not be worth it if you’re a 7- to 8-figure entrepreneur.
+As such, there are bound to be tax consequences, and given that Latvia has a 20% corporate tax rate and a 20-31% personal income tax rate, it’s not exactly the best option out there.
+It might not be worth it if you’re a seven- or eight-figure entrepreneur.

 Bonus: Residence But No Citizenship